MS-Cloud-Experts/Plur-e-Docs/Plur%2De/WMS-API/Create-Licenses-Plate/Warehouse-Receipts/LP-Single/CreateLP_FromWarehouseReceiptLine.md

 The output of this method returns the number of LPs that were generated at the time of executing the process, including previous ones that may have existed.

+**Note:** : You cannot enter more than 5 in the Over-Receipt Quantity field

 **Input**:

 **Parameters**: